Comments & sharing/Sharing links

 Every storyboard has a unique shareable link that you can send to anyone.
 Viewers can browse frames, watch the animatic, and leave feedback directly on the link.

-Project view — Click the three-dot menu on any storyboard card and select Share link
+You can also open a storyboard's shareable link straight from the project view.
+Click the three-dot menu on any storyboard card and select Share link.

 share-1